benshimonz/V1/README.md

 Several nonidenticality constraints may be defined for the same rectangle (see Q170 for example)

+For any quantifier except ‘&’ - identicality/nonidenticality constraints defined between rectangles in different branches, or between rectangles in a branch and rectangles left of the quantifier - may me meaningless.

 ## No-existence and No-connection

 Sometimes we need to express a pattern using negative terms.
 For example: _any person whose first name is Brandon, and **doesn't** own a white horse_.
 Such patterns are composed of: